marijamaik/marketing-campaign-analysis/README.md

 ## Data Dictionary

+We assume that the data was collected in the year 2016.
 The dataset includes the following features:

 ### Customer Information
 - ID: Unique identifier for each customer